 - There are recommended guidelines/benchmarks to follow.
 When I realized there are guidelines to follow, as far as mark up percentage, targets to shoot for, and cost of goods financial guidelines, it changed my whole perspective!
-As a general rule, cost of goods as a percentage of revenue sold should be lower than 20%.
-This will of course depend on the type of practice (specialty, general practice, equine, etc.).
+As a general rule, your cost of goods as a percentage of revenue sold should be lower than 20%.
+This will, of course, depend on the type of practice (specialty, general practice, equine, etc.).
 I finally had a goal and something to strive for.
 There are several great places to check financial guidelines.
-One of my favorite is the Well Management Practice study that produces benchmarks annually.
-The report the findings of the top 100 practices within the Untied States and what makes them successful.
+One of my favorites is the Well Management Practice study that produces benchmarks annually.
+The report on the findings of the top 100 practices within the United States and what makes them successful.
 There are countless financial and key performance indicators.
 You can read more information about it HERE.
 Also, AAHA has countless reports, books, and resources available in their library.
 You can check it out HERE.

 - Run an ABC analysis yearly.
 Running an ABC analysis was hands down, by far the most insightful thing I started doing.
 It provided SUCH helpful information.
 The analysis was able to point me in the direction I need to make next in order to reduce my cost of goods, and increase revenue.
 You can read more about what an ABC analysis is HERE.